 At the age of 19, Kraven packed his bags and moved to Los Angeles, California.
 Now, after living in California for the past 4 years, Kraven has a large fan base and a new sound to his music.
 He has shared the stage with artists such as Juicy J, Waka Flocka Flame, Ice Cube, Yelawolf, Future, Mickey Avalon, Hopsin, and many others.
 "His stage presence is out of this world” said Eric Knight who is a club promoter in Orange County, California.
 When he steps foot in front of the crowd, he makes sure he grabs everyone in the buildings attention.
 His aggressive, rowdy, and passionate energy truly pulls the entire audience in".
 “Performing is my life". said Kraven.
 "I can’t tell you how many artists half ass their performances and perform only 3 songs just to get paid.
 I never understood how an artist can just stand in one place while rapping some of their lyrics and move their hand up and down.
 That isn’t a performance to me.
 When I’m on stage, its not only a concert but it’s a movie.
 I make sure to look every person in the front 2 rows directly in the eyes throughout the entire performance and the ones that aren't close enough to see my eyes, they will feel the intensity through my music and vibes.
 You will remember my energy and stage presence for years after.
 Thats how I come out and perform a show”.

 sKitz Kraven is bringing “horrorcore” into the game and with his darker lyrics and grimy sounds, he is turning a lot of heads.
-He also has the mainstream listeners tuned in with his more popular singles "Time Out" and "What You Wearin" which are getting a lot of attention in the club scene this year.
-Not only can sKitz create dark music, he is a master at making radio/club music, r&b music, and pop music as well. sKitz's hit single titled "Magic" which is on his most recent mixtape titled "Wonderland", and his most recent single titled "Bad Guy", is a prime example of his DARKER side. sKitz Kraven could well be labeled as the “Marilyn Manson” of hip hop, “The artist who can do it all”, or “The master of all genres”, but whichever one you label him as, sKitz Kraven will be the top of a new generation in hip hop, and that’s a fact.
+He also has the mainstream listeners tuned in as well.
+The "schizophrenic" is not only in his name, but it is in his music.
+He can go from horrorcore to r&b to trap with ease.
+Not only can sKitz create dark music, he is a master at making radio/club music, r&b music, and pop music as well. sKitz's hit single titled "Magic" which is on his mixtape titled "Wonderland", and his single titled "Bad Guy", is a prime example of his DARKER side. sKitz Kraven could well be labeled as the “Marilyn Manson” of hip hop, “The artist who can do it all”, or “The master of all genres”, but whichever one you label him as, sKitz Kraven will be the top of a new generation in hip hop, and that’s a fact.